-- SUPER IMPORTANT.
-This dose not work without this part
+- Restart your device.
+THIS IS SUPER IMPORTANT.
+This does not work without this part

-- Once restarted, sign back into your iCloud account
+- Once restarted, sign back into your account

 When iCloud isn’t working on our iDevices as usual, it’s disconcerting and inconvenient.
 So hopefully, one of these tips works for you.
 If you or your friends/family discovered different methods with results, let us know.
 We love sharing information and learning from each other–that’s what this internet thing is all about.

 Once iCloud is back into working order, toggle on automatic backups.
 That way, you know that even in the rare time when things go awry, iCloud has you covered.

 - Check that you have enough available space in iCloud for the backup